AInsolence/DesignPatterns/README.md

 # DesignPatterns

 Design patterns in C++ 11.
-Examples are based on the examples from the book "Head First Design Patterns".
+Code are based on the examples from the book "Head First Design Patterns".

 Link to the book: http://shop.oreilly.com/product/9780596007126.do